 “A magisterial contribution to this hitherto obscure but clearly important restructuring of time in the ancient Mediterranean world.”—G. W. Bowersock, New York Review of Books

 “Tells the story of how the Seleucid Empire revolutionized chronology by picking a Year One and counting from there, rather than starting a new count, as other states did, each time a new monarch was crowned…Fascinating.”—Harper’s

-In the aftermath of Alexander the Great’s conquests, the Seleucid kings ruled a vast territory stretching from Central Asia to Anatolia, Armenia to the Persian Gulf.
-In a radical move to impose unity and regulate behavior, this Graeco-Macedonian imperial power introduced a linear and transcendent conception of time.
-Under Seleucid rule, time no longer restarted with each new monarch.
-Instead, progressively numbered years, identical to the system we use today—continuous, irreversible, accumulating—became the de facto measure of historical duration.
-This new temporality, propagated throughout the empire, changed how people did business, recorded events, and oriented themselves to the larger world.
-Challenging this order, however, were rebellious subjects who resurrected their pre-Hellenistic pasts and created apocalyptic time frames that predicted the total end of history.
-The interaction of these complex and competing temporalities, Kosmin argues, led to far-reaching religious, intellectual, and political developments.
+In the aftermath of Alexander the Great’s conquests, his successors, the Seleucid kings, ruled a vast territory stretching from Central Asia and Anatolia to the Persian Gulf.
+In 305 BCE, in a radical move to impose unity and regulate behavior, Seleucis I introduced a linear conception of time.
+Time would no longer restart with each new monarch.
+Instead, progressively numbered years—continuous and irreversible—became the de facto measure of historical duration.
+This new temporality, propagated throughout the empire and identical to the system we use today, changed how people did business, recorded events, and oriented themselves to the larger world.